willsbor/jenkinsfile-test/README.md

         def tempAppName = "receive.app.zip"
         def testAppName = "current.app.zip"
         ```
-        to define the specific workspace for these 5 variables.
+        to define the specific value for these 5 variables.
         **Warning**: the directory needs to be created at first manually.
     4. replace correct shell script at `stage("cooked by Macaron")`